Lyon Travel Guide, France

 The City Hall was built in its present form by Jules Hardouin-Mansart in the year 1700.
 Check the gardens inside.
 No public access inside the building

-- Roman museum
+- Local roman museum

 travel tip by Wazling posted more then 30 days ago